openjdk/guide/src/guide/working-with-pull-requests.md

    You may need to change the code in response to review comments.
 To do this, simply commit new changes and push them onto the PR branch.
 The PR will be updated automatically.
 Multiple commits to the branch will be squashed into a single commit when the PR is eventually integrated.

-   If the set of files in the PR has changed, this may affect the groups that need to review the PR.
+   If the set of files in the PR has changed, this may affect the [Groups](https://openjdk.org/bylaws#group) that need to review the PR.
 Make sure to adjust the PR labels accordingly.

    If you want to update the title of the PR, remember that the one and only truth is the JBS issue, so the title must first be changed there.